Beaufort News

 Using a disaster recovery mobile cooler

-Moore updated the County Council on the emergency remediation at the Coroner’s Office at a County Council meeting Monday.
+Moore updated the County Council on the emergency remediation at a council meeting Monday.

 This story was originally published April 30, 2026 at 10:31 AM.